skip to content

 European Prehistory

-This MPhil teaches the prehistory of Europe, covering the span from about 10,000 BC through the Roman period.
-Covering the area from the Mediterranean to Scandinavia and from Eastern Europe to the Atlantic, it traces and discusses the dramatic changes characterising this span:
+Spanning from 10,000 BC through to the Roman period, this MPhil covers the area from the Mediterranean to Scandinavia, from Eastern Europe to the Atlantic.

 • the post-glacial recolonisation of Northern Europe